eignnx/rellog/README.md

 # Rellog

 It means "Relational Prolog".

 ## Idea

 Instead of predicates, this implementation focuses on relations.
-While a Prolog predicate can be thought of a symbol and an ordered tuple of arguments, a relation is an unordered collection of attributes, where an attribute is a name-value pair.
+While a Prolog predicate can be thought of a symbol and an ordered tuple of arguments, a relation is an unordered collection name-value pairs (called attributes).

 While in Prolog you might write